Changissnz/charlotte_county_will_be_kul_elna/README.md

 half.
 A common pose of the serpent is in a circular formation, signifying the karmic-derived idea of Ouroboros.
 Behind the aesthetics of the Ouroboros lie millennia of civil wars, betrayals, and factionalism that serve as psychological support for the acceptance of the Ouroboros solution, a solution that tends to be presented as the light of purification by its supporters.
+Bakura, after escaping the Kul Elna massacre, waged a kleptocratic campaign with fellow horsemen.